 Information Technology Internship Requirement

 Every IT major is expected to complete a 280 hour internship in a related field as part of the IT program core.
-Because students receive academic course credit for their internships, arrangements should be coordinated through Dr. Art Gowan, Chair of the Department of Information Technology.
+Because students receive academic course credit for their internships, arrangements should be coordinated through Dr. John O’Malley, Director of RETP & Co-op Programs.

 IT students should view the IT internship process and requirements.
-Employers interested in hiring IT students can request more information about the program via this form or by contacting Dr. Gowan at (912) 478-4848.
+Employers interested in hiring IT students can request more information about the program via this form or by contacting Dr. O’Malley at (912) 478-7454.